chartjes/blog/source/_posts/2011-11-03-infrastructure-debt.markdown

 track of changes to your code, then please stop reading and go and install one.
 Having versions of your files with extensions like .1 and .old is the worst kind of infrastructure debt that you could possibly have.
 It's the 2nd decade of the 21st century.
-Version control is a 20 year old, well-understood concept.
+Version control is an almost 40-years-old, well-understood concept.
 Nothing I suggest will work if you insist on acting like version control is of no use to you.
 Passing around diff patches is not version control, my friends.
 It's denial.
 Don't tell me just because people used to do it in